rules of conduct

 - Students must have an extra lock for physical education class.
 Personal belongings should be locked in the change room lockers during each physical education class.
 Locks must be removed at the end of the P.E. period.

-Students will be permitted to enter the school at 7:00 a.m.
-Students are asked to enter and leave the building by the doors leading from and to the schoolyard.
-The front doors are not to be used during either lunch period.
+Students will be permitted to enter the school at 7:30 a.m. unless under the supervision of a staff member.
+Students are asked to enter and leave the building by the doors leading from and to the schoolyard (cafeteria entrance).
+The front doors and gym entrance are not to be used during either lunch period.
 All visitors must report to the main office.

 Attendance at every class, including homeroom, by all students is mandatory.
 Truancy and skipping of classes call for automatic suspension.
 The teacher of the first period takes attendance and reports absences to the main office.
 The secretary prepares a daily absence report, which is distributed to all staff members.
 The absences are verified by phoning the homes of all students on the absence report.
 Teachers report all period absences of students not on the absence list.

 Parents must call to inform the office when your child is going to be absent.